microsoft/botframework-cli/packages/orchestrator/README.md

   $ bf orchestrator:test

 OPTIONS
-  -a, --ambiguous=threshold       Ambiguous analysis threshild.
+  -a, --ambiguous=threshold       Optional ambiguous analysis threshold.
 Default to 0.2.
   -d, --debug                     Print debugging information during execution.
   -h, --help                      Orchestrator 'test' command help.
   -i, --in=in                     Path to a previously created Orchestrator .blu file.
-  -l, --low_confidence=threshold  Low confidence analysis threshold.
+  -l, --low_confidence=threshold  Optional low confidence analysis threshold.
 Default to 0.5.
   -m, --model=model               Directory or a config file hosting Orchestrator model files.
   -o, --out=out                   Directory where analysis and output files will be placed.
-  -p, --multi_label=threshold     Plural/multi-label prediction threshold, default to 1,
+  -p, --multi_label=threshold     Optional plural/multi-label prediction threshold, default to 1,
                                   i.e., only max-score intents are predicted -t, --test=test                 Path to a test file.
-  -u, --unknown=threshold         Unknow label threshold, default to 0.3.
+  -u, --unknown=threshold         Optional unknown label threshold, default to 0.3.

 DESCRIPTION
   The 'test' command can test an Orchestrator model and example set on an input utterance/intent file.